fireundubh/playwithfire/starfield.md

 ## Editing fields is tedious.
 What am I doing wrong?

 You can drag-and-drop compatible values into fields and, when comparing records, across records.
 You can also pin a record and drag-and-drop Form IDs from the tree into the pinned record.

+## How do I save my plugin?

+Close xEdit.

 # Troubleshooting